zeke/devcenter-scraper/content/md/getting-started-with-python.md

     2013-04-03 16:11:22 [8469] [INFO] Starting gunicorn 0.14.6
     2013-04-03 16:11:22 [8469] [INFO] Listening at: http://127.0.0.1:8000 (8469)

-Make sure things are working properly `curl` or a web browser, then Ctrl-C to exit.
+Make sure things are working properly with `curl` or a web browser, then Ctrl-C to exit.

 ## Specify dependencies with Pip